tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## Functions

-Functions are declared with the function keyword.
+Functions are declared with the `function` keyword.
 You can give the function a name followed by a tuple of zero or more parameters.
-The scope of the function is marked by a matching pair of curly braces { … }.
-You return the result with the return keyword.
+The scope of the function is marked by a matching pair of curly braces `{ … }`.
+You return the result with the `return` keyword.

 ```javascript
 /**